mintyfresh/dquery/README.md

 Limitations
 -----------

-Because of how traits are setup in D, dquery can't operate on types that define private or protected members.
+Because of how traits are setup in D, dquery can't operate on private or protected types, fields, or functions.
+Querying a type will only produce its public members.